DaxaPatel18/Python_Assignment_1/README.md

 Simple Arithmetic Operations performed by taking two user input numbers and simply printing the results.

 Task 2:
-Taking the firstname and lastname as an input and using concatenation we had print the final msg with fullname.
+Taking the firstname and lastname as an input and using concatenation, we had print the final msg with fullname.